Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Introduction

-This study sheds a new light on the role of the projector by demonstrating that \textit{VC regularization of the projector's output precisely enforces pairwise independence for the components of the projector's input i.e. the encoder's output}, and connects this property to projector's parameters such as width and depth.
-Fully or partially pairwise independent representations are generally sought for, \textit{e.g} to disentangle factors of variations~\citep{li2019learning, trauble2021disentangled}.
+This study sheds a new light on the role of the projector via the lens of Variance-Covariance Regularization (VCReg), a strategy introduced in recent SSL methods~\citep{bardes2021vicreg, zbontar2021barlow, ermolov2021whitening} to cope with collapse by constraining or regularizing the covariance or cross-correlation of the projector $g$ output to be identity.
+More precisely, we demonstrate that \textit{VC regularization of the projector's output enforces pairwise independence between the components of the projector's input i.e. the encoder's output}, and connects this property to projector's characteristics such as width and depth.
+This provides the first theoretical motivation and explanation of MLP projector in SSL: fully or partially pairwise independent representations are generally sought for, \textit{e.g} to disentangle factors of variation~\citep{trauble2021disentangled}.
+In particular,~\citet{li2019learning} demonstrates that factors in real-world data tend to be pairwise independent.
 Our experimental analysis suggests that different levels of pairwise independence of the features in the representation emerge from a variety of SSL criteria along with mutual independence.
 However, as opposed to other frameworks, VCReg allows for theoretical study and explicit control of the learned independence amount.
-We prove and experimentally validate this property for random projectors, study how it emerges in learned projectors, and use our results to obtain new and significant performance gains on VICReg over~\cite{bardes2021vicreg}.
-We then ablate the SSL context and lean on our findings to show that VCReg is sufficient to solve Independent Component Analysis (ICA).
-Beyond providing a novel theoretical understanding of VCReg, we believe that this work also leads to a better understanding of the projector in SSL methods.
+We prove and experimentally validate this property for random projectors, study how it emerges in learned projectors, and demonstrate pairwise independence to be beneficial for out-of-domain generalization.
+We then ablate the SSL context and lean on our findings to show that VCReg of a SSL projector solves Independent Component Analysis (ICA).
+Beyond providing a novel theoretical understanding of the projector, we believe that this work also leads to a better understanding of VICReg.
 The scope of VCReg is not limited to SSL: our experiments on ICA open the way to other applications where some degree of independence is needed.